Home / Blog / Things to Do This Summer in the Great Smoky Mountains

 With more than 800 miles of hiking trails in Great Smoky Mountains National Park and over 100 waterfalls scattered throughout, you’re sure to find the perfect waterfall hike to suit your needs.
 From kid-friendly hikes such as Laurel Falls, considered to be one of the best waterfall hikes in the Great Smoky Mountains, to Abrams Falls, the most voluminous waterfall in the park, your choices are plentiful.
 Explore even more amazing waterfall hikes in the Smoky Mountains.

-Whether you choose to take a quiet stroll or are outfitted for a day-long hike, make sure to keep your eye out for summer wildflowers that bloom during early summer such as rhododendron, mountain laurel and flame azalea.
+Whether you choose a quiet stroll or a day-long hike, keep an eye out for summer wildflowers that bloom in early summer, including rhododendron, mountain laurel, and flame azalea..

-Travel Tip: Make sure to stop at the Sugarlands Visitor Center for trail maps and other park information.
+Insider tip: Stop at the Sugarlands Visitor Center for trail maps and up-to-date park information before heading out.

 Get a lesson in Smoky Mountain history at Cades Cove